 Fundación Juan March is one of those cultural centres that marked a before and after for me – I visit regularly since I found it.
 It’s been around in Madrid since 1955, when it was set up by a philanthropic financier Juan March Ordinas with the aim to promote Spanish culture.

-Not only does it have interesting exhibitions that cover a range of diverse topics and also has free lunchtime and early evening concerts every week, usually classical or jazz, as well as free lectures and film showings.
-The exhibitions never seem to be crowded, and there is no need to book – just stroll in.
+It offers interesting and well-curated exhibitions that cover a range of diverse topics and also has free lunchtime and early evening concerts every week, usually classical or jazz, as well as free lectures and film showings.
+The exhibitions are rarely crowded, you just stroll in – no tickets.
 It is not a huge space, but the shows are always well curated and often educational.

 If you want to see a concert or attend a talk, you must enter the online draw in the morning about a week before each event.
 If you aren’t lucky, you can go and queue on the day – the ticket office opens an hour before each event.
 A small shop features very well-priced quality postcards and posters (50 centimos and 5 euros respectively).

 There’s a super chic cafe/restaurant downstairs with sexy black leather booths, and a self-service library in the gorgeous garden too!
 It’s near La Cazorla Castelló too!